Solo Collection

-Solo Collection is a greatest hits album of Glenn Frey's solo career, released March 28, 1995 on MCA Records.
+Solo Collection is a greatest hits album of American musician Glenn Frey's solo career, released March 28, 1995 on MCA Records.

 Reception

 AllMusic reviewer Stephen Thomas Erlewine gave the album four and a half stars out of five, stating "Solo Collection performs a welcome service by collecting the highlights from his decidedly uneven solo albums, including all of his biggest hits.
 Not only is it a perfect introduction, it's arguably the most consistent solo record Frey ever released."

-The album did not chart in its initial 1995 release, but reached No. 82 on Billboard 200 in 2016 after Frey's death.
+The album did not chart in its initial 1995 release, but reached number 82 on the U.S. Billboard 200 in 2016 after Frey's death.